ClementNerma/Rave/docs/hybrid.md

 They are defined the same way as standard proxies, except we use the `proxy!` keyword instead of the `proxy` one, and that the getter and setter are flexs instead of simple functions.

-To understand the usefulness of flexible proxies, know that the `static` object is in reality a flexible proxy itself.
+To understand the usefulness of flexible proxies, know that the `static!` object is in reality a flexible proxy itself.
 Here is its definition:

 ```sn
 proxy! static<DATA: Any>: #pln<Type> {